I Met My Soulmate When I Was 18 — And He Was 42 And Married

 Andrea, Tom's then-wife, was distraught — and rightfully so.
 My parents made me call her to apologize, and the conversation was agonizing.
 What do you say to the wife of the man you're madly in love with?

-"I'm sorry I had sex with your husband" doesn't really roll off the tongue, especially when you're far from sorry, and your connection with her husband is stronger than hers.
+"I'm sorry I slept with your husband" doesn't roll off the tongue, especially when you're far from sorry, and your connection with her husband is stronger than hers.

 I also figured it best to forgo telling her I loved her husband.
-It's not exactly what a wife wants to hear from another woman.
+It's not exactly what a wife wants to hear from the other woman.

 The lies we told to steal moments together were dishonest, but our love was real.